 When we eventually arrived at Dove lake, the sky was overcast and made us appreciate the fact that we had taken the opportunity to take our pictures the day before.

 So when are you going to go there?
-Maybe it’s time to add Cradle mountain to your bucket list.
+Tasmania is beautiful and has a lot of diverse scenery within a relatively short distance.
+So add Cradle Mountain if not the rest of Tasmania to your bucket list.
 You won’t be disappointed!